ctih1/Jellyfin-Audio-Organizer/README.md

 - mp3agic (com.mpatric) version 0.9.1

 # Download instructions
-Using the Jar: ( !!
-Coming soon !! )
+Using the Jar:
-Download the jar-file.
+Download the jar-file from releases.
 Run the said jar-file like this:
 ```
 java -jar path\to\jar